dbossap/dbos-performance/proposal.md

 Monitoring component captures various metrics of the postgresql cluster which helps to monitor the health of the each cluster.
 Some of the core metrics captured are memory usage, cpu usage, disk usage etc. Also metrics such as number active connections, bulk data read, replication status, availability, failover status (if any), backup status gives detail cluster information to identify any failure.

-All the metrics are captured by an agent running inside postgresql node and sent to [riemann].
+All the metrics are captured by an agent running inside postgresql node and send those to [riemann].
 [Riemann] pushes these metrics to [influxdb] where all the metrics will be stored.
 [Grafana] is used to show all the metrics on its dashboard.
 [Grafana] fetches these metrics from [influxdb] and displays it.
 [Grafana] gives user flexibility to select cluster, select date and time range etc. Monitoring is one of the important component SAP MultiCloud platform.
 Refer below figure

 [![N|Solid](https://github.com/dbossap/dbos-performance/blob/master/grafana.png?raw=true)](https://nodesource.com/products/nsolid)